openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 The REST APIs unlike SOAP, are very much a part of our public face.
 We build a platform, and you need to be able to call the REST APIs to be able to write extensions that do any number of things.
-Other services call into VSTS.
+Other services call into Azure DevOps.
 If you go look at our SOAP APIs, you can tell looking at them that each one was done by a different team.
 In fact, I helped create the problem as a developer on TFVC.